 The lake seemed to tilt beneath the dock.

-Before Vittoria could speak again, the old marine engineer standing near the stern of the launch suddenly stiffened.
+Before Vittoria could ask anything else, the old marine engineer standing near the stern of the launch stiffened so visibly that even the nearest guests noticed.

-“Signora,” he said, too fast, “nobody boards that boat.”
+“Signora,” he said, much too quickly, “nobody boards that boat.”

 The air changed instantly.

-He was already crouching near the engine panel, fingers hovering over the chrome housing.
+He was already crouching near the engine housing, fingers hovering over chrome and polished wood.

-A rainbow slick shimmered across the black water near the stern.
+A rainbow sheen shimmered across the black water near the stern.

 Fuel.

-Even the guests who understood nothing about boats understood that.
+Even the guests who knew nothing about boats knew what that meant.

-Enzo swore and yanked Lucia back from the step.
+Enzo swore under his breath and yanked Lucia back from the step.

-The engine gave a low, ugly cough without fully turning over.
+The engine gave a low, sick cough without fully turning over.

-Then a stronger smell hit the air—raw fuel, hot wiring, and the metallic scent of something ready to become flame.
+A second later the smell hit the air — raw fuel, hot wiring, metal, and something waiting to become flame.

-The engineer opened the rear housing and went still.
+The engineer opened the rear housing and froze.

 Then he looked up at Vittoria with the face of a man who had just seen death arrive five minutes early.

 “The fuel return line’s been opened,” he said.
-“And the vent lock’s half-cut.
-If the engine had fully kicked and the fireworks went up—”
+“And the vent lock’s been half-cut.
+If the engine had fully turned over and the fireworks went up—”

 He didn’t finish.